Netflix/falcor/documentation/jsongraph.md

 { path: ["titlesById", 253, "userRating"], value: 9 }
 ~~~

-Firstly evaluate the "titlesById" key.
+Firstly evaluate the `titlesById` key.
 We find an object, so we continue.
-We evaluate the number "253" key, and convert it into a string using the JSON stringify method.
+We evaluate the number `253` key, and convert it into a string using the JSON stringify method.
 We find another object, so we continue.
-Finally we attempt to set the "userRating" key to "9", and the object evaluating the abstract set operation instead sets the rating to the upper bound of valid values: "5".
+Finally we attempt to set the `userRating` key to `9`, and the object evaluating the abstract set operation instead sets the rating to the upper bound of valid values: `5`.
 The number five is inserted in both the JSON Graph object, as well as the JSON Graph subset.
 The JSON Graph subset response is returned as the result of the abstract set operation.

 ~~~js
 // JSON Graph object